Delt06/urp-toon-shader/README.md

 - `2021.3`
 - `2020.3`

 By default, the shader is updated only for LTS versions of Unity.

+## Getting Started

+- Ensure URP is installed (see [the official instructions](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@15.0/manual/InstallURPIntoAProject.html)).
+- Create a new material, select `DELTation/Toon Shader` in the shader menu.
+- For more details on the shader parameters, see [the Forest Demo Breakdown Wiki page](https://github.com/Delt06/urp-toon-shader/wiki/Forest-Demo-Breakdown).

 ## Documentation